getreu/tp-note/docs/source/tpnote--manpage.md

 When '`<path>`' is a directory and the clipboard is not empty, the clipboard's content is stored in the variable '`{{ clipboard }}`'.
-In addition, if the content contains an hyperlink in Markdown format, the hyperlink's name can be accessed with '`{{ clipboard | link_text }}`', its URL with '`{{ clipboard | link_dest }}`' and its title with '`{{ clipboard | link_title }}`'.
+In addition, if the content contains a hyperlink in Markdown format, the hyperlink's name can be accessed with '`{{ clipboard | link_text }}`', its URL with '`{{ clipboard | link_dest }}`' and its title with '`{{ clipboard | link_title }}`'.
 The new note is then created with the